 In addition to orthodontic (tooth movement) techniques, we also employ orthopaedic (bone/jaw movement) methods to create attractive faces and healthy jaw joints in our patients.

-The underlying philosophy of all orthodontic treatment (in fact, all treatment) at Dental Artistry is to do no harm.
-We believe that certain traditional orthodontic methods do in fact cause harm to patients by extracting teeth, injuring jaw joints and impairing facial aesthetics.
-Straightening crooked teeth is only part of the orthodontic picture – ideally teeth are straightened whilst improving the facial appearance and maintaining or improving the health of the jaw joint.
-However we believe that traditional orthodontic techniques which retract the teeth and jaws backward sometimes straighten teeth at the expense of the face and jaw.
+The underlying philosophy of our orthodontic treatment at Dental Artistry is to create not only straight teeth, but also an improved facial appearance, good airway, and healthy jaw joints.
+Straightening crooked teeth is only part of the orthodontic picture; ideally teeth are straightened whilst improving the smile, facial appearance and airway, and maintaining or improving the health of the jaw joint.

 Creating beautiful smiles

 What makes a beautiful smile?
 Straight teeth – certainly, but there are a few other elements that contribute to a great smile that are often overlooked.
 A beautiful smile should contain straight teeth with no gaps, and also be wide enough that at least ten upper teeth are visible.
 The teeth should fill the smile, with no ‘dark corridor’ between the teeth and the cheeks.

 Here at Dental Artistry our orthodontic treatment is designed to create smiles with all of the ideal attributes.
 We use orthodontic techniques specifically designed to expand the jaws to create wide smiles and full lips, and we are careful to control the ‘gumminess’ of patients’ smiles.

 At Dental Artistry we are very aware of how the movement of teeth and jaws can affect facial aesthetics and we employ orthopaedic techniques to correctly position our patients’ jaws and thereby create attractive faces.